oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 $ curl http://${HOSTNAME}:${LB_PORT}/domain2/
 ```
 #### Host based secured routing
-This sample demonstrates how to access application on two WebLogic domains using a HTTPS endpoint.
-Install a TLS-enabled Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute)
+This sample demonstrates how to access an application on two WebLogic domains using an HTTPS endpoint.
+Install a TLS-enabled Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute).

 First, you need to create two secrets with TLS certificates, one with the common name `domain1.org`, the other with the common name `domain2.org`.
 We use `openssl` to generate self-signed certificates for demonstration purposes.
 Note that the TLS secret needs to be in the same namespace as the WebLogic domain.
 ```